atsid/napalm/README.md

 napalm
 ===============

-An express server that automatically serves up libraries published to npm.
+An express server that serves up libraries published to npm.

 A request of the form: http://napalm-server/underscore/1.4.4/underscore.js will result in the underscore.js file being served if underscore@1.4.4 has been published to npm and that file exists